 But you don’t want to draw anymore, you want to paint.

-So where do you begin?
+So, where do you begin?

-A Step by Step approach
+A Step-by-Step approach

 They dry slowly, and for portraits time is essential.

-Lets start at the beginning.
+Let us start at the beginning.

 I’m going to keep things simple.